A question we get all the time is what, exactly, is a microsite (also known as a RevSite), and why do I need it?

-While a lot of small business websites lack mobile-friendliness, our locally optimized websites are focused on giving consumers a great user experience, no matter what device they're using!
+While a lot of small business websites lack mobile-friendliness, our locally optimized landing pages are focused on giving consumers a great user experience, no matter what device they're using!

-The fact of the matter is that it's nearly 2018.
-Mobile usage has surpassed desktop, and if your site isn't mobile-friendly, you're already behind the competition.
+The fact of the matter is, mobile usage has surpassed desktop, and if your site isn't mobile-friendly, you're already behind the competition.
 Your RevSite, though, will give you a leg up.
 It's designed to look good on any screen so that you don't scare potential customers away with slow load times (they'll leave if it takes more than three seconds to load) or difficult-to-navigate pages.

 The first microsite was created to promote the Sony Handycam camcorder in 1999.
 Sony’s marketing department was short on time and had to make a separate website because making changes to the Sony website would have taken too long.

 Just like Sony’s marketing department in this instance, sometimes you don’t have the time to make edits to your main website, because your marketing campaign may have a limited window of opportunity to start promoting.